Practical Training for Future Lawyers

-Glendale University College of Law's curriculum provides instruction in both legal theory and the practical skills needed by law students and new attorneys.
-Students receive training in areas ranging from legal writing and professional responsibility, to document drafting and trial practice.
+Glendale University College of Law provides all evening JD program students with instruction in legal theory and practical skills.
+The required practical training ranges from legal writing and professional responsibility to financial literacy, document drafting and trial practice.

 Professional Responsibilities of Attorneys (PRA)